peter-murray/node-hue-api/docs/lights.md

 ## getLightByName()
-This `getLightByName(name)` function allows you to retrieve a specific light by it's associated name value.
+The `getLightByName(name)` function allows you to retrieve a specific light by it's associated name value.

 ```js
 api.lights.getLightByName(name)